lucapette/web/main/content/writing/my-product-development-principles.md

   many teams, I can sum up my job as "the guy that tells people to do _less_ work to solve their problems".
 In the context of monorepo, especially when starting, it's literally just less work to have the code in one place.
-Yes, the argument is that obvious.
-And yes there's lots of people that will disagree with this.
-I don't care.
+Yes, the argument is that trivial.
 - Most of the principles I discuss here are strongly interconnected.
 You can probably follow one without following the others but they work so well together, they may as well be one principle.
 But we'd have to call it Luca